biteval/koai/README.md

 ## OS Compatibility

-This project uses Apache Cassandra 5.0.3, which does not support Windows, so it is currently validated only on Linux systems.
+This project uses Apache Cassandra 5.0.3, which does not support Windows, so it is currently tested only on Linux.
 If you require Windows compatibility, you may use an alternative Cassandra version at your discretion.

 ## Requirements